JakeWharton/jakewharton.com/_posts/2020-04-08-litmus-testing-kotlins-many-memory-models.md

  [deque]: https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-array-deque/

-During the 1.3.70 EAP, Kevin Galligan opened [an issue][deque-issue] where `ArrayDeque` could _only_ be instantiated on the main thread and not a background thread when targing Kotlin/Native.
+During the 1.3.70 EAP, Kevin Galligan opened [an issue][deque-issue] where `ArrayDeque` could _only_ be instantiated on the main thread and not a background thread when targeting Kotlin/Native.
 At the time I didn't read into it, but as I was porting these collections it came to mind.

  [deque-issue]: https://github.com/JetBrains/kotlin-native/issues/3876